Expert's opinion

 What Is The Mediterranean Diet Gluten Free?

 To follow a gluten free Mediterranean diet, exclude gluten-containing grains like wheat, rye, and barley.
 Overall, the Mediterranean diet has many non-gluten food options.
-Minor substitutions can be made so that the diet is gluten free.
+Minor substitutions can be made so that the diet is gluten-free.

 Health Benefits Of Gluten Free Mediterranean Diet

+Is Mediterranean food gluten-free?
 There are many potential health benefits of following a gluten free Mediterranean diet.
 For example, researchers[1] found that following a Mediterranean diet decreased the risk of heart disease significantly more than following a low-fat diet.

 The American Heart Association[2] even recommends this diet for its heart health benefits.

 Another benefit could be reduced risk of hypertension.
-One study[3] determined that adopting the Mediterranean diet for at least one full year reduced blood pressure levels in people with hypertension and in people with healthy blood pressure levels.
+One study[2] determined that adopting the Mediterranean diet for at least one full year reduced blood pressure levels in people with hypertension and people with healthy blood pressure levels.

 Furthermore, research suggests lower type 2 diabetes risk[4] in Mediterranean diet followers.
 The reason for this is not entirely clear, but the effect may be related to the high amount of antioxidants in the diet.